zwe-htet-paing/microbiology-burmese-rag/README.md

 # Burmese Microbiology QA RAG Assistant

 An AI-powered Burmese-language question-answering system using Retrieval-Augmented Generation (RAG) and OpenAI GPT models.

-This project integrates a vector database for domain-specific Q&A retrieval, LangSmith for tracing model calls, and a Streamlit-based UI for interactive usage.
+This project integrates a vector database for domain-specific Q&A `retrieval`, a `reranker` module for improving result accuracy on Burmese queries, `LangSmith` for tracing model calls, and a Streamlit-based UI for interactive usage.

 ![App Screenshot](assets/screenshot.png)